ccwutw/bionemo-framework/README.md

 > ⚠️ **IMPORTANT:** Inspect and edit the contents of the outputted my_config.json as you see fit

 > NOTE: To pretrain from an existing checkpoint, simply pass in the path --initial-ckpt-path to the recipe command.
-This will populate the JSON with the correct field to ensure pretraining is initialized from an existing checkpoint.
+This will populate the YAML with the correct field to ensure pretraining is initialized from an existing checkpoint.

 To submit a training job with the passed config, first update the json file with any additional execution parameters of your choosing: number of devices, workers, steps, etc. Second, invoke our training entrypoint.
 To do this, we need three things:

-- Configuration file, the JSON produced by the previous step
+- Configuration file, the YAML produced by the previous step
 - Model config type, in this case the pretraining config.
-This will validate the arguments in the config JSON against those required for pretraining.
+This will validate the arguments in the config YAML against those required for pretraining.
 Alternatively, things like fine-tuning with custom task heads may be specified here.
     This allows for mixing/matching Data Modules with various tasks.
 - Data Config type, this specifies how to parse, validate, and prepare the DataModule.
 This may change depending on task,